ricknoboa137/OE_MongoDB_Practice/OE_mongoDB_Practice_Sol.md

 # 749
 ```

-### How many Western films are exist second among its genres?
+### How many Western films exists among its genres?

 ```js
 db.movieDetails.find({"genres.1":"Western"}).count();
 #14
 ```

-### How many movies in the movieDetails collection have exactly 1 award wins or 1 award nominations?
+### How many movies in the movieDetails collection have exactly 1 award won or 1 award nominations?

 ```js
 db.movieDetails.find({$or: [{"awards.wins":1}, {"awards.nominations":1}]}).pretty();